Women in baseball: Professional leagues

+Development leagues

 On August 15, 2014, Mo'ne Davis was the first girl in Little League World Series history to pitch a winning game (for the Taney Dragons), which also made her the first girl to pitch a shutout in Little League postseason history.

-For one day in May 2016, Jennie Finch was a guest manager for the Bridgeport Bluefish of the Atlantic League, becoming the first woman to manage a professional baseball team.
-The team played and won one game that day.

-In 2016, the Sonoma Stompers of the Pacific Association, an independent baseball league, signed Kelsie Whitmore and Stacy Piagno; they became the first female teammates in professional baseball since the 1950s in the Negro Leagues.
-Whitmore pitched to Anna Kimbrell during a game in 2016, forming the first all-female battery since the All-American Girls Professional Baseball League.

-In January 2021, Boston Red Sox hired Bianca Smith as a minor league coach.
-With the hire, Smith was the first black woman to become a coach in professional baseball.
-On January 11, 2022, the Yankees announced that Rachel Balkovec would manage the Low-A Tampa Tarpons in 2022, making her the first woman to manage in affiliated baseball.

-In May 2022, Kelsie Whitmore signed with the Staten Island FerryHawks of the Atlantic League, and started a game for them in left field; this made her the first woman to start an Atlantic League of Professional Baseball game.
-Slightly later in May she became the first woman to pitch in an Atlantic League game when she made her first pitching appearance for Staten Island; entering the game with the bases loaded and two outs, she retired Ryan Jackson, a former major leaguer, on a fly out to end the inning.
+On June 8, 2017, Claire Eccles played her first game as part of the Victoria HarbourCats, making her the first woman to play in the West Coast League.

+In 2020, Marika Lyszczyk, a player from Canada, became the first woman to catch in a men's college baseball game, while playing for Rivier University.
+In 2023, she became the first woman to play in the Futures Collegiate Baseball League, by pitching for the Brockton Rox.

-Jaida Lee, at 16 years old, was in August 2022 the first female to compete in men’s baseball at the Canada Summer Games.
+Jaida Lee, at 16 years old, was in August 2022 the first female baseball player to compete in men's baseball at the Canada Summer Games.

 In November 2022, Olivia Pichardo became the first woman chosen for any Division I baseball roster when she was chosen for that of Brown University.
 Pichardo became the first woman to play in a Division I baseball game on March 17, 2023, pinch-hitting for Brown University.
+In July 2023, she became the first woman to hit a home run while playing in the Hamptons Collegiate Baseball League; she was playing for the Sag Harbor Whalers.

+On January 11, 2022, the Yankees announced that Rachel Balkovec would manage the Low-A Tampa Tarpons in 2022, making her the first woman to manage in affiliated baseball.

-In January 2023, Veronica Gajownik was hired to manage the Hillsboro Hops, which made her the first woman to manage a Class High-A baseball team, and the first openly LGBTQ manager in minor or major league baseball history.
+In January 2023, Veronica Gajownik was hired to manage the Hillsboro Hops, which made her the first woman to manage a Class High-A baseball team and the first openly LGBTQ manager in minor or major league baseball history.

+In 2023, Jocelyn Alo became the first woman to play for the Savannah Bananas, getting an at bat in one of their games.
+In 2024, Alo became the first female member of the Savannah Bananas, signing a one-month contract with the team.

+On May 24, 2025, Alexia Jorge became the first woman to play in the Coastal Plain League, which she did as a catcher for the Holly Springs Salamanders.

+Other

+The inaugural Women's Baseball World Cup was held in Edmonton, Canada from July 30 to August 8, 2004 after having been chartered by the International Baseball Federation in 2002.
+Before this tournament the only other international women's baseball tournament was the Women's Baseball World Series, which began in 2001 and usually involved only three or four nations, usually Australia, Canada, Japan and occasionally the U.S.

+The first time a women's baseball tournament was held as part of the Pan American Games, the United States team won a gold medal for the 2015 Pan American Games tournament in Toronto, Ontario, Canada.

+Women’s baseball was first played at the Canada Summer Games in 2025; Ontario won gold, Alberta won silver, and British Columbia won bronze.